Q: How do I get decent small business tech support when I’m a freelancer or can’t afford a managed services plan from one of the big IT shops?

-These folks will probably be cheaper than your standard MSP because they can’t provide the depth of support or guarantee 24/7 service like the big brands.
+These folks will probably be cheaper than your standard IT-MSP because they can’t/ won’t provide the depth of support or guarantee 24/7 service like the big brands.

-Their super-power, just like yours, is that they may just care a little more about you as a small-business person and provide more personalised service.
+Their super-power, just like yours, is that they may just care a little more about you as a small-business person and provide more personalised and personable service.

-If you can find yourself a good all-rounder who understands the full technology stack of a small business, you’re onto a winner – hold onto them and hopefully, they can help you grow as they do.
+If you can find yourself a good all-rounder who understands the full technology stack of a small business, you’re onto a winner – hold onto them tightly and hopefully, they can help you grow and keep your tech afloat.